 If you have had a poor result from a previous Breast Augmentation or need to replace breast implants, you might wish to have a Breast Implant Revision.

 Sometimes, Breast Implant Revision is needed after a capsular contracture, a complication from Breast Augmentation in which scar tissue forms around the breast implants.
 In other cases, a woman might wish to change the size or type of her implants.
 Other women may feel that placement of the implants over the chest muscle has resulted in an unnatural look or feel, so they may decide to have revision surgery to place the implants under the chest muscle.

 |Safety:||No expense spared|

 |Minimal Pain:||You shouldn’t have to suffer through this process|

 |Accessible:||There with you every step of the way|

-You can expect some bruising after Breast Augmentation, but it should resolve quickly.
+You can expect some bruising after Breast Implant Revision, but it should resolve quickly.

 There are scars, but Dr. Subbio will try to minimize scarring.
 When possible, he will open the same incisions as your original surgery.
 In any case, over time, the scars will also flatten, fade, and become less noticeable.

 Definitely!
 Dr. Subbio is dedicated to making sure you recover as easily as possible with excellent results.

 Yes.
 Your implants and surgery shouldn’t affect breastfeeding.